-This is quite a handsome little fly, its thorax being neatly marked with black on grey.
-The abdomen is also greyish.
+This small handsome fly has a thorax neatly marked with black blobs on grey.

 There are other similar species and certain identification requires detailed examination, if we cannot be certain that an image is Anthomyia procellaris but it is likely to be this species, it is highlighted in a red box.

-Anthomyia procellaris is very similar to A. imbrida and A. pluvialis.
-Pluvialis can normally be distinguished by the dark mark at the base of the wings being divided into two separate spots.
-In procellaris and imbrida this is fused into one connected spot.
-In procellaris this spot has a straight rear boundary wheras in imbrida it is more notched.
+Anthomyia procellaris is very similar to A. bazini A. imbrida and A. pluvialis.
+A. procellaris cannot be distinguished from the rare A. bazini without examining the male genitalia.
+It can normally be distinguished from the other two by the dark mark at the base of the wings being divided into two separate spots.
+In pluvialis and imbrida this is fused into one connected spot.
+In pluvialis this spot has a straight rear boundary wheras in imbrida it is more notched.
 It is also useful to count the anterodorsal setae on the hind tibia (males), there are 9-15 in A. imbrida, less in the others.
-(Note that A. imbrida has not been recorded in Leics and Rutland).
+(Note that A. imbrida and A. bazini has not (yet) been recorded in Leics and Rutland).

 Well wooded areas.
 It is often seen sun-bathing on fences and posts and feeding on bird droppings.